Skip to main content

 • let the Index of Exempt Dogs know if you change address, or your dog dies.

-You can start preparing by making sure your dog is neutered, microchipped, and trained to wear a muzzle.
+Please make sure that your dog is neutered, microchipped, and trained to wear a muzzle.
 You can also obtain third-party liability insurance through the Dogs Trust Membership scheme.

 Which types of dogs are already banned in the UK?